triton-inference-server/server/docs/protocol/README.md

 is also available.
 In addition, you can find the GRPC health checking protocol protobuf specification [here](https://github.com/triton-inference-server/common/blob/main/protobuf/health.proto).

-Users may configure the Triton endpoints, which implement the protocols, to expose a subset of the protocols and to control network settings, please refer to [protocol customization guide](https://github.com/triton-inference-server/server/blob/main/docs/customization_guide/inference_protocols.md#httprest-and-grpc-protocols) for detail.
+You can configure the Triton endpoints, which implement the protocols, to restrict access to some protocols and to control network settings, please refer to [protocol customization guide](https://github.com/triton-inference-server/server/blob/main/docs/customization_guide/inference_protocols.md#httprest-and-grpc-protocols) for detail.